christopherchai/Easy-Travel-Docker-for-Partner-Enablement/README.md

 8. To stop EasyTravel Docker, simply input Ctrl+C.

 ## Getting started with Dynatrace
 In this lab you will get hands-on with basic navigation of Dynatrace.
-Download the Getting Started with Dynatrace.pdf attached in this repository and follow the instruction.
+Download the Getting Started with Dynatrace.pdf attached in this repository and follow the instructions.

 Happy Dynatracing!

-Chris
+Chris Chai (christopher.chai@dynatrace.com)
-christopher.chai@dynatrace.com